 Results can vary depending on your skin type and the severity of your scars.
 Generally, with continued use, you may start to see minor improvements after a few weeks, but significant changes may take months.
 Consistency is key!

 Final Thoughts on The Ordinary for Acne Scars

-Acne scars are often difficult to treat but for those acne scars that leave hyperpigmentation and redness behind, these The Ordinary skincare products are both effective and affordable, as most products are under $10.
+Fading acne scars can be challenging, but for those acne scars that leave hyperpigmentation and redness behind, these The Ordinary skincare products are both effective and affordable, as many products are under $10.